wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 policy.
 To manage a Custom connector, we need to ensure that we have one in our environment, so the first part of this exercise will be publishing a Custom connector from GitHub.
-Once we have that connector deployed, we will then manage it using the Powershell Cmdlets provided by Microsoft.
+Once we have that connector deployed, we will then manage it using the PowerShell Cmdlets provided by Microsoft.

-### Publishing Custom connector
+### Publishing a Custom connector

 The Custom connector that we are going to deploy, comes from Microsoft's GitHub repository.
 The connector's functionality is arbitrary, we just